Sunday 29 June 1941

 The RAF stages a rare assassination mission aimed at Vichy French General Henri Dentz, bombing his official residence.
 Dentz escapes injury.
 The French Havas News Agency quickly issues a communiqué:

 This afternoon British aircraft bombed and destroyed the residence of the French High Commissioner in Beirut.
-There were large numbers of dead and wounded.Events throughout World War II establish that it is extremely difficult to kill a specific person with aerial bombing.
-Generally, to be successful, such operations must isolate the target and kill him directly.
+There were large numbers of dead and wounded.Events throughout World War II will establish that it is extremely difficult to kill a specific person with aerial bombing.
+Generally, to be successful, such operations must isolate the target and kill him directly rather than sending bombers over a particular house or town.

 Offshore, Royal Navy light cruiser HMS Naiad and two accompanying destroyers bombard Damur during the night.